You’ve decided that you need to invest in Google Ads, formerly known as Google Adwords, to get your business in front of more people.

 Even poor campaigns can boost the traffic numbers.
 But it won’t provide a business with the quality that it needs to generate a return.

-With all of this evidence, along with the many statistics shared in this article, you can now see just how vital Adwords is for the modern business.
+With all of this evidence, along with the many statistics shared in this article, you can now see just how vital AdWords is for modern businesses.

 But you might have questions?
 Or you might be wondering if Adwords/PPC is the right choice for your business?